-On September 30, 2017, capital assets, net of accumulated depreciation, were \$1,127,337 compared to \$1,066,215 for fiscal year 2016.
-The \$61,122 or 5.7% increase over last year was related to the following net factors.
-First, \$119,843 was expended on capital outlay for buildings, equipment, intangible assets, equipment and improvements other than buildings.
-Second, the System received contributed assets of \$17,590 from developers.
-Third, these capital asset additions were offset by the combined fiscal year 2017 net charge for depreciation and amortization and net disposals of \$67,805.
-See Note 5 in the accompanying financial statement notes for additional information on fiscal year 2017 capital asset activities.
+On September 30, 2018, capital assets, net of accumulated depreciation, were \$1,214,856 compared to \$1,127,337 for fiscal year 2017.
+The \$87,519 or 7.8% increase over last year was related to the following net factors.
+First, \$139,520 was expended on capital outlay for buildings, equipment, intangible assets, equipment and improvements other than buildings.
+Second, the System received contributed assets of \$26,477 from developers.
+Third, these capital asset additions were offset by the depreciation and amortization expense of \$81,701 and net asset disposal loss of \$10,354.
+Lastly, the 2003 acquisitions of the FSW Utility and FGUA Carrollwood Utility assets were recorded to deferred outflows of resources.
+See Note 5 in the accompanying financial statement notes for additional information on fiscal year 2018 capital asset activities.